DataMesh-OpenSource/SolarSystemExplorer/Docs/configurations.md

 * MeshExpert Server uses TCP port 8848 and SolarSystemExplorer uses TCP port 8099 and UDP port 8098.
 Some corp network may intercept the traffic or block the ports.
 * If you are using a separate WiFi, 5G is preferred over 2.4G band frequency.
 We encountered serious signal interference using 2.4G WiFi at Expos.

+### Firewalls

-* We have already added several Firewall exceptions for MeshExpert Server and SolarSystemExplorer during the installation of MeshExpert Installer.
+We have already added several Firewall exceptions for MeshExpert Server and SolarSystemExplorer during the installation of MeshExpert Installer.
 In case you want to customize the ports.
 Use the following CMD commands (requires a little bit modification) as Administrator to add your own Windows firewall exceptions on the Workstation.
 Or you can choose to shutdown the firewall completely for testing.

 ```
 netsh advfirewall firewall add rule name="MeshExpert: meshexpert-server incoming" dir=in action=allow program="C:\Program Files\MeshExpert\server\MeshExpert-Server.exe" enable=yes